Kinbloom/Financial-Inclusion-in-East-Africa/README.md

 The World Bank Group considers financial inclusion a key enabler to reduce extreme poverty and boost shared prosperity.

 Access to bank accounts is an indicator of financial inclusion.

+## The main research problem: Can we predict which individuals are most likely to use a bank account?
+Provide insight into the key demographic factors that might drive individuals' financial outcomes.